jamesgeorge007/GitHub-Mate/README.md

+# github-mate-web

-# github-mate--web
+# Basic Info

-This is the github-mate implementation for the web using the Flask web application framework with extended capabilities compared to the Desktop app.
+### This is the web implementation of the github-mate Desktop app using the Flask web application framework with extended capabilities.